WestGrid/manitobaSummerSchool2018/1-program.md

   side, 80 people each, no desk power sockets; also have Westgrid room E2-528 (10 people max) two floors above these

-## Action items

-**Alex:**
-- talk to Jana about coffee breaks

-**Grigory:**
-- confirm that the U allows us to charge fees
-- talk to "one senior and important CS professor"

 ## Program

 | date and time | lecture theatre | smaller classroom |